Sorry, you need to enable JavaScript to visit this website.

 We suspend the payment of family benefits in the following cases:

-• The child is separated from the family;
+• when separating the child from the family

-• It has not been possible to deliver benefits paid by way of home delivery by post for at least two months;
+• it has not been possible to deliver benefits paid as home delivery for at least two months

-• Your family benefits payment has bounced from the bank for at least two months;
+• your family benefit payment has been returned from the bank for at least two months

-• Proceedings for the establishment of the whereabouts of a missing person have been initiated concerning you or your child;
+• a procedure for locating a missing person has been initiated against you or your child

-• Search proceedings have been initiated concerning you or your child because of evasion of service of imprisonment.
+• a search procedure has been initiated against you or your child for evading a service of imprisonment.

-• The family changes their place of residence and relocates to another country;
+• the family changes residence and settles in another country

-• A guardian is appointed to your minor child;
+• a guardian has been appointed for your minor child

-• Your child is placed in a foster family, family home or substitute home.
+• your child has been placed in a foster family, family home, or a substitute home

-We will continue the payment of benefits if the reason for suspension or termination ceases to exist.
+We will continue to pay benefits if the reason for the suspension or termination has ceased.

 • parental benefit

-• family allowances (childbirth allowance, child allowance, allowance for multiple birth of three or more children, single parent's child allowance, allowance for a family with many children, conscript’s child allowance, guardianship allowance, adoption allowance)
+• family allowances (child allowance, child care allowance, birth allowance, single parent child allowance, allowance for a family with many children, child allowance of a conscript or a person serving in alternative service, guardianship allowance; adoption allowance) and maintenance allowance (maintenance allowance during court, enforcement and bankruptcy proceedings)

-Please note that the amount of exemption from income tax depends on your total gross income (amount before taxes)
+Please note that the amount of the income tax exemption depends on how high your total gross income (i.e., the amount before taxes are deducted) is.

 Was this page helpful??